idhayaprasanth/neonerds-tech-learn-grow/DEPLOYMENT.md

 # 🚀 Deploy to GitHub Pages

-This guide will help you deploy your NeoNerds website to GitHub Pages for free.
+This guide will help you deploy your NeoNerds website to GitHub Pages for free using GitHub Actions.

 ## 📋 Prerequisites